 Dr. Christopher Herriot

 Growing up in Vernon, B.C.
 Dr. Christopher Herriot developed an interest in optometry as a teenager after being fit with contact lenses.
 A 2010 graduate from the University of Waterloo Doctor of Optometry program, Dr. Herriot developed a keen interest in pediatric care, dry eye management, contact lens fitting, and binocular vision.
-Moving to Fort St. John with his wife and child has allowed Dr. Herriot to be near family and join a successful practice.
-When he’s not at the office, Dr. Herriot enjoys coaching minor hockey, walking his dog, and reading.
+Living in Fort St. John with his wife and children has allowed Dr. Herriot to be near family and build a successful practice.
+When he’s not at the office, Dr. Herriot enjoys coaching minor hockey, fly fishing, and walking his dog.
+Read his blog at eyedoctornearme.ca

 Dr. You Jin Kim